nttgin/BGPalerter/docs/configuration.md

 #### monitorAS

 This monitor will listen for all announcements produced by the monitored Autonomous Systems and will detect when a prefix, which is not in the monitored prefixes list, is announced.
-This is useful if you want to be alerted in case your AS starts announcing something you didn't intend to announce (e.g. misconfiguration, typo).
+This is useful if you want to be alerted in case your AS starts announcing something you didn't intend to announce (e.g., misconfiguration, typo).

 > Example: